+Get Inspired

-Get Inspired It's hard to sit down and create a meal plan without any ideas.
-Over the course of the week take a few moments to browse online for recipes, crack a few cookbooks, or call a friend for that great recipe she prepared the last time you came over.
-Specifically seek out blogs or cookbooks dedicated to IBD-friendly recipes.
-Get Organized Have a dedicated place where you store favorite recipes, past meal plans and recipes you wish to try.
+It's hard to sit down and create a meal plan without any ideas.
+Over the course of the week take a few moments to browse online for recipes, crack a few cookbooks or call a friend for that great recipe she prepared the last time you came over.
+Specifically seek out blogs or cookbooks dedicated to anti-inflammatory or RA-friendly recipes.

+Get Organized

+Have a dedicated place where you store recipes, past meal plans and recipes you wish to try.
 It could be a spot in your home, in your phone, or on a website (ex: Pinterest).
+Having all of these items in one place makes meal planning much easier.

+Check Schedules

-Having all of these items at your fingertips makes meal planning much easier.
-Check Schedules Look at the calendar to determine which nights may work best for home cooked dinners and which nights might be better for something a little quicker.
+Look at the calendar to determine which nights may work best for more involved home-cooked dinners and which nights might be better for something a little quicker.
 Does someone have soccer practice, a late work meeting, or a dentist appointment?
+Take these items into consideration when creating your meal plan.
+Plan easier meals for later in the week when you may be more tired.

+Choose Themes

-Take those items into consideration when creating your meal plan.
-Choose Themes Creating a meal plan may be a lot less daunting if themes are assigned to different days of week.
-Themes could include soup, sandwiches, fish, pasta, meatless, slow cooker, poultry, breakfast for dinner, etc. Peek at the Weather This may sound crazy, but check the weather when creating your meal plan.
+Creating a meal plan may be a lot less daunting if themes are assigned to different days of week.
+Themes could include soup, sandwiches, fish, pasta, meatless, slow cooker, poultry, breakfast for dinner, etc.

+Peek at the Weather

+This may sound crazy but check the weather when creating your meal plan.
 If it's supposed to be unseasonably warm, plan to grill or choose foods that may taste better in warmer weather.
-On the flip side, if the mercury is dropping, choose foods that taste good in colder weather, like soups or hearty pasta dishes.
+On the flip side, if the mercury is dropping, choose foods that taste good in colder weather, like soups or heartier dishes.